• Two hour gangster walking tour around the Whitechapel and Bethnal Green areas with a celebrity guide

 Take the Krays.
 They are almost revered as gangsters.
 Yet, a visit to the Blind Beggar Pub in Whitechapel shows you those twins meant business.
 This is where rival gang member George Cornell was was gunned down as he sat at the bar, drinking a pint.
 Thankfully, it’s all a lot more peaceful today when you pop in on your Krays tour.

 Another highlight where fact meets fiction is the Repton Boys Club in Bethnal Green.
 This is the country’s oldest established boxing club and many a successful boxer has been nurtured here.
 It’s also where Freddie ‘Brown Bread’ Foreman, a henchman of the Krays, allegedly shot Ginger Marks.
 And you’ll instantly recognise the place from that infamous card game in the ‘Lock Stock’ film that took place in the centre of the boxing ring.

 The final Krays tour location is the Royal Oak, otherwise known as Samoan Jos, the South Seas theme pub that featured in Lock, Stock and Two Smoking Barrels.
 This is a pub that has featured in lots of shows and films and although curly kale features on the food menu these days, it’s still has the spit and sawdust roots of a proper East End boozer.

-• Tours operate on the first Friday of every month at 6pm between February and September and the last Friday in September
+• Tours operate on the last Friday of every month at 6pm between April and November

 • Minimum age for tours is 16